-- This proposal intends to clarify the current provision of Article 6.8 that facts available should be used only to substitute for information that the responding party did not submit or information that the responding party did submit but the authorities rejected.
+This proposal intends to clarify the current provision of Article 6.8 that facts available should be used only to substitute for necessary information that the responding party did not submit ("missing information") or information that the responding party did submit but the authorities rejected ("rejected information").
 As stated in the above section, the best source of information for accurate calculation of margins of dumping is the party's actual data.
 The authorities must use the submitted information when the information germane to the investigation is accurate and is submitted within a reasonable period.
-There is no rationale to use facts available where actual accurate data are available. - We should examine whether it is necessary and appropriate to maintain the concept of "significant impediment", since this standard is not necessarily relevant to the question of whether the submitted information is usable for accurate calculation of margins of dumping.
-Moreover, the term "significant impediment" is too broad a concept and has been used by authorities as a catch all excuse to use facts available to penalize responding parties, even where there are no real difficulties for the authorities to use the submitted information.
+There is no rationale to reject information submitted by the responding party and use facts available where such information is available as actual accurate data.